ifm/o2x5xx-python/README.md

     $ pip install --no-index --find-links ./packages -r requirements.txt

-# Installation
+# Project/Package Installation

-You can install the package with
+You can install this project/package in your native python or virtualenv with following command:

     $ python setup.py install

+After installation, you can import the package and clients from other projects, described in chapter [Usage](#Usage).

-# Examples
+# Quick Start

-For a quick start, go to the `examples` folder and run
+For a quick start, go to the `examples` folder and run the output_recorder.py example with your device's IP address to record the asynchronous PCIC output for 3600 seconds and save the output into myFile.txt:

     $ python output_recorder.py 192.168.0.69 myFile.txt 3600

-with your device's IP address to record the asynchronous PCIC output for 3600 seconds and save the output into myFile.txt
+If you want to record the asynchronous PCIC output endless and save the output into myFile.txt, use following example:

     $ python output_recorder.py 192.168.0.69 myFile.txt -1

-with your device's IP address to record the asynchronous PCIC output endless and save the output into myFile.txt
+For vizualizing the image(s) data coming from the camera (requires matplotlib) use following example.
+Each image will be show in an own window:

     $ python image_viewer.py 192.168.0.69

-to view the image(s) data coming from the camera (requires matplotlib).
-Each image will be show in an own window.

 # Usage

-## PCIC client

-The library currently provides three basic clients:
+The library currently provides four clients.
+You can decide which class with associated functionality is best suited for your intended application.
+The device clients V1 and V2 differ only in the architecture and not in the scope of functions.
+For the first use we recommend you to use the **Device client V2**, which includes the full range of functions.

-### A simple PCIC V3 client
+### PCIC client

-- Create it with `pcic = o3d3xx.PCICV3Client("192.168.0.69", 50010)`
+- Create it with `device_pcic = O2x5xxPCICDevice(address="192.168.0.69", port=50010)`
   providing the device's address and PCIC port.

+### RPC client

-- Send PCIC commands with e.g. `answer = pcic.sendCommand("G?")`.
-All
+- Create it with `device_rpc = O2x5xxRPCDevice(address="192.168.0.69")`
-  asnychronous PCIC messages are discarded while waiting for the answer to the command.
-- Read back the next PCIC for a particular ticket number.
-This can be used to read asynchronously sent results (ticket number "0000"):
-  `answer = pcic.readAnswer("0000")`
-- Read back any answer coming from the device:
-  `ticket, answer = pcic.readNextAnswer()`

-### A simple O2x5xx client (inheriting PCIC V3 client)
+  providing the device's address.

+### Device client V1 (PCIC interface inherited and RPC interface as a composite)

-- Create it with `device = o2x5xx.O2x5xxDevice("192.168.0.69", 50010)`
+- Create it with `device = o2x5xx.O2x5xxDevice(address="192.168.0.69", port=50010)`
   providing the device's address and PCIC port.
-- Send PCIC commands wrapped into functions with e.g.
+- Send PCIC commands with e.g.
   `answer = device.occupancy_of_application_list()`.
-  All asynchronous PCIC messages are discarded while waiting for the answer to the command.
+- Send RPC commands with e.g.
+  `params = device.rpc.get_all_parameters()`.

+### Device client V2 (both PCIC and RPC interface provided as a composite)

+- Create it with `device = o2x5xx.O2x5xxDeviceV2(address="192.168.0.69", port=50010)`
+  providing the device's address and PCIC port.
-- Upload PCIC configurations with e.g. `device = o2x5xx.O2x5xxDevice("192.168.0.69", 50010)`
+- Send PCIC commands with e.g.
-  The PCIC configuration is valid for the instanced device (session).
-- Complete function documentation as docstring.
+  `answer = device.pcic.occupancy_of_application_list()`.
+- Send RPC commands with e.g.
+  `params = device.rpc.get_all_parameters()`.
+-

-### A PCIC client for asynchronous image retrieval (inheriting O2x5xx client)
+### An image client for asynchronous image retrieval

-- Create it with `image_viewer = o2x5xx.ImageClient("192.168.0.69", 50010)`.
+- Create it with `image_viewer = o2x5xx.ImageClient(address="192.168.0.69", port=50010)`.
 - It configures a PCIC connection to receive all images from the application.
 - Read back the next result (a list with header information and dictionary containing all the images) with `result = pcic.readNextFrame()`
-- Read back the next result (a list with header information and all images with datatype numpy.ndarray) with `result = pcic.readNextFrame()`

 # Function Description